LucasSwinehart/WavetoolScripts/README.md

 ```

 6. **Optional:**
-   - Integrate into Companion buttons or other show control triggers!
+   - Integrate into Companion buttons or Qlab triggers via shell script!

 ## Notes, Limitations, and Issues